 It’s a small place, but packed full of artifacts and history.
 Admission is by donation.

-The museum is usually open from mid-June until mid-September every day except Mondays from 1 until 4 pm and just weekends the rest of the year (except for in December and January when it’s completely closed).
+The museum is usually open from mid-June until mid-September every day except Mondays from 1:00 pm until 4:00 pm.
+It’s open just on weekends the rest of the year (except in December and January when it’s closed).

 What’s at the Museum?

 The Old Hastings Mill Store Museum hosts an eclectic collection of artifacts from the region.
-There are old pictures, antique furniture and all kinds of household artifacts from bygone years.
+There are old pictures, pieces of antique furniture and all kinds of household items from bygone years.
+The collection includes pioneer artifacts as well as Indigenous belongings.

-There isn’t a lot of written explanation – it’s mostly just a collection of things to look at.
-Volunteer hosts are friendly though and can provide additional information.
+There isn’t a lot of written explanation at the museum, but enough.
+There are lots of interesting things to look at.
+Volunteer hosts are friendly and can provide additional information.
+If you like local history and antiques, the museum is a very interesting place to visit!

-Expect to spend between 5 and 30 minutes at the museum, all depending on your interest in looking at old artifacts.
-If you visit during one of their special events, however, then you’ll want to stay longer.
+Expect to spend between 15 and 30 minutes at the museum, all depending on your interest in antiques and artifacts.
+If you’re fascinated by Vancouver history, or visit during one of their special events, you’ll want to stay longer.

 Admission is by donation, so the price is right (and whatever your level of interest and generosity permits).
-If you like historical artifacts and don’t like crowds, then you’ll no doubt appreciate this tiny and normally very quiet museum, except maybe on the odd day when they have a school group and the place is packed.
+If you like historical artifacts and don’t like crowds, then you’ll no doubt appreciate this tiny and normally very quiet museum.
+Often you’ll be the only person inside, other than a volunteer host.
+That being said, the place does sometimes get busy, like on the odd day when they have a school group.

 Tips and Advice

-Below are some suggestions to help you make the most out of your visit.
+Below are some suggestions to help you make the most of your visit.

-TIP #3: If you like history then other places you might like include Roedde House (in Vancouver’s West End) and Kilby Historic Site (in Harrison Mills near Harrison Hot Springs).
+TIP #7: If you like history then other places you might enjoy include Roedde House (in Vancouver’s West End) and Kilby Historic Site (in Harrison Mills near Harrison Hot Springs).
 For details about these and other similar historical sites, see below.

 See the Museum’s Website for further information.